chnm/mathhumanist-website/content/_index.md

 title: Mathematical Humanists
 ---

-Welcome to the homepage for the _Mathematical Humanists_ project, brought to you by the Roy Rosenzweig Center for History at New Media at George Mason University and the University of California-Los Angeles, with funding from the National Endowment for the Humanities.
+Welcome to the homepage for the Mathematical Humanists project, which is currently on hiatus due to the premature cancellation of our National Endowment for the Humanities grant by DOGE.
+We are currently evaluating our options while the lawsuits play out and expect to seek new funding to continue this work in the future.

-Mathematical Humanists is offering a series of workshops on the mathematics that underpins common Digital Humanities (DH) methods.
-These will be a combination of in-person and online workshops.
-See our planned schedule below, as well as descriptions of the workshops.
+Mathematical Humanists was offering a series of workshops on the mathematics that underpins common Digital Humanities (DH) methods.
+These were to be a combination of in-person and online workshops.
+See our originally planned schedule below, as well as descriptions of the workshops.
+You can also check out our partially constructed Networks workshop and subscribe to our listserv for future updates.

 <details class="border border-gray-300 rounded-md p-4 mb-4">
 <summary class="font-bold text-lg text-ucla-blue cursor-pointer">Subscribe to our listserv</summary>